andrewargeros/andrewargeros.github.io/README.md

 CV | Andrew Argeros

 ## Background
- I wanted to be able to host my CV online as it is made programmatically using R and Pagedown
+ I wanted to be able to host my CV online as it is made programmatically using R and Pagedow